amplexor-drupal/xconnect/README.md

 use Amplexor\XConnect\Response\File\ZipFile;
 use Amplexor\XConnect\Service\SFtpService;

-// Connect to the GCM service.
+// Connect to the AMPLEXOR Translation Service.
 $service = new SFtpService($config);

 // Retrieve a single translation file (ZIP package).